nayeemzen/mazewar-p2p/README.md

-# Mazewar Multiplayer using peer-to-peer communications
+# Multiplayer Mazewar using fully decentralized P2P

 ### To compile: